kjm25/lab-notebook-463/reflection.md

 The Bootstrap exercises were helpful in showing how to use this framework to easily do more complicated tasks like responsive formatting and pop ups.
 I thought that exercise 3 where we had to make a dynamic grid based on screen size was especially helpful as it was a new way to solve what seems like a very common problem.
 While the code examples in the slide gave a good starting point for most of the exercises, I struggled to fully complete these exercises without the solutions as it felt like there were simply Bootstrap classes used for formatting that I was not able to quickly find.
 One thing I wish had been explained better is why the Bootstrap grid is divided into 12 and the effects of not using a sum of 12 units.

+## Javascript

+The JavaScript exercises were an important way to help practice both parts of Javascript that were new to me and review for me.
+One exercise I thought was particularly helpful was the DOM exercise as I have never created elements in vanilla JS, which seems like an important skill to have.
+I was largely able to complete these without the solutions.
+However, the fetch exercise gave me trouble with looping through the fetched data and I had to see how the solutions processed the fetched data.
+One thing I wish had been explained better, is the reduce function as I needed to turn to online resources to better understand how the reduce problem could be solved.

 ## Questions From Canvas (For Reference Only)

 Once you complete the lab exercises in one section (e.g. 01-HTML), you will